Torsional Oscillator

 - Introduction: A lot of this info is meant for the person building the apparatus from scratch (which you are not doing).

 - Operation & Calibration: Experiments in this section include measuring the torsion constant of a wire, rotational inertia of mass segments and disks, and check the validity of the small angle approximation that is made in deriving the familiar equations of a harmonic oscillator.
-These are the measurements that you will need for the ‘Data Analysis’ Section.
+If you did this experiment in PHYS 2P03, then you’ve probably done these exercises already.

 - Damping: Focuses on all manner of damping (NOT dampening!
 We are not getting anything wet!).
 Damping can be caused by drag forces that go as